CoffeaTeam/coffea/README.rst

 coffea also supplies facilities for horizontally scaling an analysis in order to reduce time-to-insight in a way that is largely independent of the resource the analysis is being executed on.
-By making use of modern *big\\-data* technologies like `Apache Spark <https://spark.apache.org/>`_ and `parsl <https://github.com/Parsl/parsl>`_ it is possible with coffea to scale a HEP analysis from a testing on a laptop to: a large multi-core server, computing clusters, and super-computers without the need to alter or otherwise adapt the analysis code itself.
+By making use of modern *big-data* technologies like `Apache Spark <https://spark.apache.org/>`_,  `parsl <https://github.com/Parsl/parsl>`_, and `Dask <https://dask.org>`_ it is possible with coffea to scale a HEP analysis from a testing on a laptop to: a large multi-core server, computing clusters, and super-computers without the need to alter or otherwise adapt the analysis code itself.

 coffea is a HEP community project collaborating with `iris-hep <http://iris-hep.org/>`_ and is currently a prototype.
 We welcome input to improve its quality as we progress towards